-This pressure is at first intermittent, the duration of the period of repose at first greatly exceeding the period of disturbance; as the final exit approaches, the pressure simply remits, until at length it is so considerable that prompt escape from the mother alone prevents mischievous results to the nascent organism.
-(Little; 1966)
+as the final exit approaches, the pressure simply remits, until at length it is so considerable that prompt escape from the mother alone prevents mischievous results to the nascent organism.51

 Little observed that trauma to the fetal head during labor and delivery could cause injury to the fetal brain.
-And he described some of the mechanisms known at that time:
+He also described some of the mechanisms known at that time:

-Doubtless in some of the instances I have recorded sufficient mechanical injury to head and neck was inflicted to account for whatever unfavorable consequences, whether these were fatal or not, may have ensued.
+Doubtless in some of the instances I have recorded sufficient mechanical injury to head and neck was inflicted to account for whatever unfavorable consequences, whether these were fatal or not, may have ensued....

-F. Weber ('Beiträ zur Pathologischen Anatomie der Neugebornen,' Kiel, 1851-54) found laceration of dura matter and effusion of blood between it and the bones, rupture of longitudinal and transverse sinuses of brain and considerable haemorrhage on the surface and base of brain, sometimes sufficient to envelop cerebellum and oblongation cases in which mechanical injury to bones of the head had occurred, whether or no instruments had been used to complete the delivery.
-(Little; 1966)
+F. Weber ('Beiträge zur Pathologischen Anatomie der Neugebornen', Kiel, 1851-54) found laceration of dura matter and effusion of blood between it and the bones, rupture of longitudinal and transverse sinuses of brain and considerable haemorrhage on the surface and base of brain, sometimes sufficient to envelop cerebellum and oblongation cases in which mechanical injury to bones of the head had occurred, whether or no instruments had been used to complete the delivery.52

-Little studied a series of cases which supported his conclusions:
+Little also studied a series of cases that supported his conclusions:

-A survey of the history of forty-seven cases, appended, shows that one fact is common to all the cases of persistent spastic rigidity of new-born children, namely, that some abnormal circumstance attended the act of parturition, or rather, the several processes concerned in separating the foetus from the parent and its establishment in the world as an independent being.
+A survey of the history of forty-seven cases, appended, shows that one fact is common to all the cases of persistent spastic rigidity of new-born children, namely, that some abnormal circumstance attended the act of parturition, or rather, the several processes concerned in separating the foetus from the parent and its establishment in the world as an independent being, ...

-But general spastic rigidity I have, with one exception, found to have been preceded by some abnormal act connected with mode of birth.
-(Little; 1966)
+But general spastic rigidity I have, with one exception, found to have been preceded by some abnormal act connected with mode of birth.53

-Even 150 years ago, it was obvious that injuries could result from trauma, pressure on the fetal head and compression of the fetal skull.
+Even 150 years ago, it was obvious that injuries could result from trauma, pressure on the fetal head, and compression of the fetal skull.
 Little continued:

 North ('Practical Observations on the Convulsions of Infants,' 1826, p.
-52)-says "It cannot be doubted that convulsions occasionally arise from excessive and long-continued pressure of the head during protracted labour.
+52) says "It cannot be doubted that convulsions occasionally arise from excessive and long-continued pressure of the head during protracted labour. ...

 Smellie ("Midwifery".
-1777, vol. I, p.
-230) alludes to convulsions before or soon after delivery from compression of head, to the danger, and oft-times the destruction, of the child.
+1777, vol. 1, p.
+230) alludes to convulsions before or soon after delivery from compression of head, to the danger, and oft-times the destruction, of the child. ...

 The severe lesions caused by mechanical compression and laceration, and extensive hemorrhages within the skull, when they do not destroy life, give rise to permanent deformity of cranium, to atrophy of injured portions of brain, and are the cause of many cases erroneously described as congenital idiocy.
 Dr. J. Crichton Browne ("Psychical Diseases of Early Life."
-'Journal of Mental Science,' April, 1860) is one of the few observers who have traced idiocy to difficult labours (see also Dr. Howe, 'Causes of Idiocy,' Edinburg, 1858).
-(Little; 1966)
+Journal of Mental